-Executive treatments are available to inpatients who have outside obligations that must be maintained while in treatment.
-This can include business or home responsibilities.
+Executive treatments are available to patients who wish to continue working while recovering from an addiction.
+Often high-powered business executives choose this option.
 The executive treatment programs include the standard treatment program services.
 In addition they include work areas and time to complete work projects.
-This includes access to computers, phones, faxes and other work needs on a limited basis.
+This includes access to computers, phones, faxes, and other work needs on a limited basis.

 What Treatment Lengths Will Kaiser Permanente Pay For?

-The length of treatment coverage will depend on the policy, the facilities program and doctor recommendations.
+The length of treatment coverage will depend on the policy, the facilities program, and doctor recommendations.
 Doctors must refer patients to a treatment program and after the facility evaluates the patient they will make a recommendation for program length.
 This can be anywhere from 10 days and 6 months.
-Longer stays are available for those with sever addictions.
-For many cases medication and therapy is an effective form of treatment.
-This includes changing the medical treatment to less addictive forms and reducing dependency over time.
+Longer stays are available for those with severe addictions or for those who have experienced prior relapses.
+For many cases, medication and therapy is an effective form of treatment.
 If these treatments fail, then a doctor can refer the patient to either an inpatient or outpatient program for a more intense detoxification to eliminate the chemicals that are causing the addiction, from the body.

 What If I Have No Insurance?

-12 step programs are offered in most communities and these are free to addicts.
+12-step programs are offered in most communities and these are free to individuals struggling with an addiction.
 For those without insurance this is a good place to start.
 Since willpower will rarely cure an addiction, seeking medical help is often necessary.
-Many doctors and programs offer financial assistance, payment plans and will otherwise work with the patient to obtain the treatment necessary to break free from the addiction.
+Many recovery programs offer financial assistance, payment plans, and will otherwise work with the patient to obtain the treatment necessary to break free from the addiction.

 Using Our Helpline to Determine Kaiser Permanente Rehab Options

-Many patients are frustrated that chronic pain and treatment causes a situation where a drug addiction occurs.
-Regardless of the reason, getting help right away is always the best course of action.
-The longer the addiction prolongs the harder it is to successfully get through the detoxification process.
-Calling us at 1-888-341-7785 today and learning about what options are available is the first step toward recovery.
+Regardless of your situation, getting help right away is always the best course of action.
+The longer the addiction persists, the harder it is to successfully get through the detoxification and recovery process.

 Questions and Answers